This image was used to illustrate Swiss absinthe moving "from the shade to the light" when they were legalized in 2005.

 19. Versinthe Versinthe "real" absinthe has been rumoured for some while, but it is strange to see this latest TTB approval, with a "Versinthe" brand classified within "OTHER FRUIT & PEELS LIQUEURS."
 The label has now been added on the TTB website, showing that this a 45% abv (or 90 proof) absinthe.

 20. Marteau De La Belle Epoque: Gwydion Stone's Marteau has not changed its name.
 It seems that the TTB spell-checker has broken down.
-Replaced by Master's Reserve.
+Replaced by Master's Reserve (89 below).

 21. Obsello: the first Spanish absinthe, although on its initial label, it was claimed to be suisse grade.
-Now re-launched as a California absinthe.
+Later re-launched as a California absinthe and now withdrawn.

 22. Duplais Verte: the first of the Tempus Fugit Spirits to be approved.